WoodWorks© Sizer is used to size constant cross-section structural members and to perform preliminary whole-structure modeling and design.

 Sizer Versions and Design Codes and Standards

-The most recent major version, Sizer 2023, incorporates all the latest design codes and standards.
-It conforms to IBC 2021, NDS 2018 and ASCE 7-16.
+The most recent version, Version 13.2, incorporates all the latest design codes and standards.
+It conforms to IBC 2024, NDS 2021 and ASCE 7-22, and also allows you to design according to IBC 2021, NDS 2018 and ASCE 7-16.

-Sizer 11.3 is also available for those users in jurisdictions that have not yet adopted IBC 2018 or who wish to check designs made with the older design codes and standards.
-Version 11.3 conforms to IBC 2015, NDS 2015, and ASCE 7-10.
+Sizer 12.4 and 11.3 are are available to registered users in jurisdictions who have not yet adopted IBC 2021.
+Sizer 12.4 references IBC 2018 but there are no substantive differences from the IBC 2021 option in version 13.2.
+Sizer 11.3 conforms to IBC 2015, NDS 2015, and ASCE 7-10.

 WoodWorks should not be used or relied upon for any general or specific application without competent professional examination and verification of its accuracy, suitability and applicability by a licensed professional engineer, designer, or architect.